The best movies on Amazon Prime Video right now

 Small Axe, You Were Never Really Here, and Psycho are among the titles available in Prime Video's library

-Even if it might be harder to navigate than any of its top-tier streaming peers, Amazon Prime Video still boasts a wide selection of films, including plenty of older movies that places like Netflix simply don’t care to host.
+Even if it might be harder to navigate than any of its top-tier streaming peers thanks to its insistence on dividing up its library into channels, Amazon Prime Video still boasts a wide selection of films, including plenty of older movies that services like Netflix simply don’t care to host.
 That said, its turnover is frequent and subtle.
 A movie added to a watchlist on Monday might not be there Friday.
 So, what’s a movie-hungry subscriber to do?
 Read The A.V.
-Club’s recommendations for the best available films on Prime Video, that’s what.
+Club’s recommendations for the best movies available on Amazon Prime Video, that’s what.

 It’s hard to overstate the significance of a film like Anything’s Possible receiving anything akin to a mainstream release.
 In a time when an unprecedented wave of anti-transgender legislation is sweeping through state legislatures, stories of trans experience are vital and necessary.
 Though one might hope that empathetic representation might humanize trans folks in the eyes of their oppressors, the value of a story like this one is self-evident to trans teenagers and their allies who otherwise do not see their experiences portrayed on screen, much less in an age of pluralized culture where there’s plenty of room to cater to every audience.
 This doesn’t give Anything’s Possible a free pass in terms of quality—and there are certainly aspects of Billy Porter’s feature directorial debut that don’t quite work—but screenwriter Ximena Garcia Lecuona crafts such a sweet coming of age tale that it’s easy to celebrate the film’s plentiful merits.
 [Leigh Monson]